turtlecoin/checkpoints/README.md

 ### Setup

-- Right click [this link](https://github.com/turtlecoin/checkpoints/raw/master/checkpoints.csv) and choose `Save link as...` to download the latest checkpoints.csv.
+- Right click these links [link-1](https://raw.githubusercontent.com/turtlecoin/checkpoints/master/checkpoints.csv) and [link-2](https://raw.githubusercontent.com/turtlecoin/checkpoints/master/checkpoints-1M.csv) and choose `Save link as...` to download the latest checkpoints.
-- Place checkpoints.csv in the same folder as your TurtleCoind daemon
+- Place both checkpoint files in the same folder as your TurtleCoind daemon
+- Combine them with this command `cat checkpoints.csv checkpoints-1M.csv > checkpoints-all.csv`
 - You can get TurtleCoind from here if you don't have it already: https://latest.turtlecoin.lol
 - Make sure you shut down any GUI wallets, or any other instances of TurtleCoind.